COSCRAD/coscrad/README.md

 ### Requirements

-You'll need Node v16.19.0.
+You'll need Node v18.12.0.
 It is recommended that you install node using [nvm](https://github.com/nvm-sh/nvm)).

 You'll also need an instance of [ArangoDB](https://www.arangodb.com/).

 We provide an optional shell script for spinning up an ArangoDB instance.
 This will only work if you have docker installed on your development machine.
-Alternatively, you could run an ArangoDB instance on a VirtualBox VM, a local physical machine, or in the cloud.
+Alternatively, you could run an ArangoDB instance on a VirtualBox VM, a local physical machine, in the cloud, or via one of Arango's enterprise hosting solutions.

 ### Getting Started